-I’m guessing that there was a time in Europe – say the late 16th Century Sixteenth – when 97% of the population believed in the truth of the Gospels.
-The dissenting 3% were Jews.
-Should a Jew have followed the 97% and converted to Christianity?
+I’m guessing that there was a time in Europe – say the late 16th Century – when 97% of the population believed in the truth of the Gospels.
+The dissenting 3% were Jews or Moslems.
+Should a Jew or Moslem have followed the 97% and converted to Christianity?
 No, that would have been to have fallen for the ad populum fallacy.
 A responsible epistemic agent would have passed judgment only after having investigated the claims of the Gospels.

 But since none of the claims made by the Gospels can be investigated, the epistemic issue as such is pretty much stillborn.
-At that time, belief in either Christianity or Judaism was permitted but not belief in neither.
-So epistemic responsibility got replaced with doxastic responsibility, which, under these coercive circumstances, amounted to asking which of the two communities on balance offered the more lucrative benefits.
-Jews were on average slightly richer, but considerably more vulnerable.
-Conversion from Jew to Christian was quite frequent, especially in Spain under the Inquisition.
-Conversion from Christian to Jew was almost unheard of, but mostly because Jews were and are reluctant to accept converts.
+At that time, belief in either Christianity or Judaism or Islam was permitted but not belief in none of the above.
+So epistemic responsibility got replaced with doxastic responsibility, which, under these coercive circumstances, amounted to asking which of the three communities on balance offered the more lucrative benefits.
+Jews and Moslems were on average slightly richer, but considerably more vulnerable.
+Conversion from Jew or Moslem to Christian was quite frequent, especially in Spain under the Inquisition.
+Conversion from Christian to Moslem was almost unheard of because they were in the process of being driven across the Straits anyhow, and conversion for Christian to Jew was almost unheard of, mostly because Jews were and are reluctant to accept converts.